 You can schedule an appointment with your Honors advisor online through mySLU, by contacting the University Honors Program at 314-977-3951 between 8:30 a.m. and 5 p.m.
 Monday-Friday or by stopping by the University Honors Program office in Verhaegen Hall, Room 119.

 The University Honors Program also has walk-in advising hours during the fall and spring semesters, which are always posted in the weekly newsletter.
-Advisors are not available during summer semesters, so any advising questions should be directed to email@example.com.
+Additional advising questions can be directed to email@example.com.

 What Should You Ask Your Honors Advisor?